 You can use Step Functions to make decisions about how best to process data, for example, to do post processing of groups of satellite images to determine the amount of trees per acre of land.
-Depending on the size and resolution of the image, this Step Functions workflow will determine whether to use AWS Lambda or AWS Fargate to complete post-processing of each file, in order to optimize runtime and costs.
+Depending on the size and resolution of the image, this Step Functions workflow will determine whether to use Amazon Lambda or Amazon Fargate to complete post-processing of each file, in order to optimize runtime and costs.

 Access databases from serverless workflows